pauleveritt/kotlin_for_python/docs/hello_world/index.rst

 The REPL
 ========

+Python has an interactive interpreter, aka REPL, which makes it easy to play around and learn.
+It's a dynamic language, so this makes sense.
+As it turns out, Kotlin (in IntelliJ) has a REPL also.

 Opening the Kotlin REPL is easy.
 You can use the ``Tools | Kotlin`` menu or search for the action: